devroastproject/devroastproject/README.md

 The `cypress open` command will install node modules from wherever it was run, so be sure to navigate to `/react-frontend` before running it.
 `--config baseUrl=...` is used to override the `baseUrl` used in the Docker containers.
+Occasionally the API stubbing will fail, but the calls are made to be rejected.

 ## API Endpoints